-Many of us are counting down the days until Disney+ is released, the brand new streaming service from Disney that will be showcasing all the classic animated films and superhero blockbusters, as well as brand new anticipated content like The Mandalorian.
-To see more about the latest news, programmes and UK release date, take a look at our Disney Plus news article.
+Disney+ is finally here (well, at least in a good portion of countries), the brand new streaming service from Disney that showcases all the classic animated films and superhero blockbusters, as well as brand new exclusives like The Mandalorian.

 Read on to discover how to get your discount for Disney+.
 If you’re looking for another way to stream content on the cheap, then check out how to get Amazon Prime for free.

-If the discount above isn’t feasible for you, then there is another option.
+If the discounts above aren't feasible for you, then there is another option.
 Disney are actually offering a very reasonable bundle that not only gives you access to Disney+, but Hulu and ESPN+ as well for just $12.99 (around £10.70) per month.

 To give you an idea of how much that saves you, we can take a look at how much each service costs alone.
 Disney+ is $6.99, ESPN+ is $4.99, and Hulu is $5.99 on its cheapest plan.
 That means at minimum this bundle would make a saving of $5 each month in comparison to having individual subscriptions.